 My aim in each design is for you to be in a place of it is good, it is now, it is enough.

 Kiki Koyote is the jewelry of designer and creator Kris Singleton.
-All my work is made by hand in my home studio in Minneapolis, MN.
+All my work is made by hand in my home studio in Minnesota.

 Kiki Koyote was born out of this experience.
 After chemo ended, I took a metalsmithing class and fell in love with the process.
 Making settled me squarely in the moment.
 It transported me to the simplicity and presence I had lived while I was sick.
 It made me feel at home and the act of making itself rang so true to my soul.
-Metal work was and is an absolute gift to me.
-It puts me in touch with another world and reminds me that each moment is a gift, an infinite potential just waiting to be born and transformed by our mindful presence and a nurturing love.
+Now busy at home with four young children, metal work continues to be an absolute gift to me.
+It puts me in touch with another world and reminds me that each moment is a gift, an infinite potential just waiting to be born and transformed by our mindful presence and nurturing love.